MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-agentless-scanning-vms.md

 # Enable agentless machine scanning

-[Agentless machine scanning](concept-agentless-data-collection.md) in Microsoft Defender for Cloud improves the security posture on machines connected to Defender for Cloud.
+[Agentless machine scanning](concept-agentless-data-collection.md) in Microsoft Defender for Cloud improves the security posture of machines connected to Defender for Cloud.
 Agentless scanning doesn't need any installed agents or network connectivity, and doesn't effect machine performance.

+Agentless machine scanning includes a number of components, including scanning for software inventory, vulnerabilities, secrets, and malware.
+You can turn agentless machine scanning on or off, but you can't turn off individual components

-When you turn on Defender for Servers Plan 2, or the Defender Cloud Security Posture Management (CSPM) plan, agentless scanning is turned on by default.
-If needed, you can use the instructions in this article to turn on agentless scanning manually.
+When you turn on Defender for Servers Plan 2, or the Defender Cloud Security Posture Management (CSPM) plan, agentless machine scanning is turned on by default.
+If needed, you can use the instructions in this article to turn on agentless machine scanning manually.

 ## Prerequisites

 - To use agentless scanning the [Defender CSPM](concept-cloud-security-posture-management.md) plan, or [Defender for Servers Plan 2](defender-for-servers-introduction.md) must be enabled.
+- Malware scanning is only available when Defender for Servers Plan 2 is enabled.
+- When you enable agentless scanning on either plan, the setting is enabled for both plans.
 - Agentless machine scanning is available for Azure VMs, AWS/GCP machines connected to Defender for Cloud, and for on-premises machines onboarded as Azure Arc-enabled VMs.
-- Malware scanning on machines if only available if you're running Defender for Servers Plan 2.
 - Agentless scanning is avilable on Azure standard VMs with:
     -  Maximum total disk size allowed: 4TB (the sum of all disks)
     - Maximum number of disks allowed: 6